eweik/edisonweik.github.io/_posts/2018-8-1-Gaussian-Process-Regression.md

 <br>

 In Figure 10 (below), I try to model noisy observations from the nonlinear function $$ f(x) = x \mathrm{sin} (x) $$.
 Obviously this is a bit more trick than a basic linear function, so I try a couple different kernels for this: the squared exponential kernel and the symmetric kernel.
-In my opinion, the difference in performance between the two isn’t really that impressive, but the uncertainty from the symmetric kernel does seem to be little nicer looking that from the SE kernel.
+In my opinion, the difference in performance between the two isn’t really that impressive, but the variance from the symmetric kernel does seem to be little nicer looking that from the SE kernel.
 Although, I should warn you that I didn’t optimize any of the hyperparameters in this post, which would obviously affect the results.

 <p align="center">
     <img src="//raw.githubusercontent.com/eweik/eweik.github.io/master/images/gaussian-process-regression/gpr_xsinx.png" width="600">